About Hardware Recommendations

 Windows 10 Support Statement

 Itasca software is Windows 10 compatible.
 Testing confirms that the current versions of Itasca software at the time of the Windows 10 release (FLAC 7.0.
-FLAC3D 5.0, UDEC 6.0, 3DEC 5.0, PFC2D 5.0, PFC3D 5.0) are fully operable on 32-bit and 64-bit Windows 10 systems.
+FLAC3D 5.0, UDEC 6.0, 3DEC 5.0, PFC2D 5.0, PFC3D 5.0) are fully operable on 64-bit Windows 10 systems.
 Until Windows 10 is no longer supported by Itasca, these versions and higher of each Itasca software may be expected to be supported on Windows 10.
 Itasca is committed to supporting our software on the latest commonly available Windows operating systems.
 If you feel there is an error operating your software that is related to the Windows 10 operating system, please let us know.
 Please be aware that previous versions of the Itasca software listed above are not supported for use with Windows 10, though users are not prohibited in any way from using them if they find them operable on that operating system.

 Non-Supported Operating Systems